-The television network began showcasing Marley's music across all of its programming in July, and will make his catalog a major part of ESPN’s upcoming X-Games programming.
+The TV network began showcasing Marley's music across all of its programming in July, and will make his catalog a major part of ESPN’s upcoming X-Games programming.
 The exposure has allowed Marley to ascend on the Social 50 for the second week in a row.
-His prior best ranking was No. 12 in June of 2011.
+His prior best ranking was No. 12 in June 2011.

 Marley has one of the largest followings of any posthumous musician.
-With 44 million Facebook fans, only Michael Jackson has a larger audience (61 million fans) among deceased artists.
+With 44 million Facebook fans, only Michael Jackson has a larger audience (61 million fans) of deceased artists.
 During the charting week that ended July 14, Marley experienced steady above-average audience growth across both Facebook and Twitter, accumulating 534,000 new fans on Facebook (a 75% increase) and 11,000 new followers on Twitter (up 14% from the previous week), according to data provided by Next Big Sound.

-Meanwhile, Jay Z re-enters the Social 50 at No. 40, spurred by his impromptu Twitter Q&A on Monday, July 8.
+Meanwhile, Jay Z re-enters the Social 50 at No. 40, spurred by his impromptu Twitter Q&A on July 8.

 As for the rest of the top 10, Justin Bieber blocks Miley Cyrus from the top as he holds at No. 1, fending off a rising Cyrus (14-2).
 The latter surges thanks to the continuing popularity of her song and video for "We Can't Stop."
 Rihanna climbs 4-3 as Taylor Swift (2-4) and Beyonce (3-5) tumble.
 Jennifer Lopez ascends a position (7-6) over Justin Timberlake (5-7), and One Direction anchors the top 10 after experiencing a two position lift (12-10).